1A-Hero Image

 Kalhh on Pixabay

 Often, countries of first asylum are countries of transit for refugees because they fail to offer effective protection.
-The lack of legal protection and the lack of recognition of the right to asylum in these countries creates tremendous challenges for asylum seekers including inadequate access to basic necessities and health care, harassment by enforcement authorities including risks of arrest and detention, and the risk of refoulement
+The lack of legal protection and the lack of recognition of the right to asylum in these countries creates tremendous

-(the forcible return of refugees or asylum seekers to a country where they are liable to be subjected to persecution, contrary to international customary law) Mandatory detention of asylum seekers including incarceration in immigration detention centres, has been associated with adverse mental health and psychosocial impacts on adults, families and children3.
+challenges for asylum seekers including inadequate access to basic necessities and health care, harassment by enforcement authorities including risks of arrest and detention, and the risk of refoulement (the forcible return of refugees or asylum seekers to a country where they are liable to be subjected to persecution, contrary to international customary law) Mandatory detention of asylum seekers including incarceration in immigration detention centres, has been associated with adverse mental health and psychosocial impacts on adults, families and children2.

 But this precarity is not unique to refugees alone.
 With 86% of refugees being hosted in countries of the Global South, conflicts and humanitarian crises also have an impact on countries hosting refugees.
-A case in point is the Syrian crisis which has had a retrograde impact on the economies of Jordan and Lebanon, in terms of strained public finances, service delivery, and rising poverty and unemployment associated with the massive refugee flows and disruption to trade and economic activity4.
+A case in point was the Syrian crisis which has had a retrograde impact on the economies of Jordan and Lebanon, in terms of strained public finances, service delivery, and rising poverty and unemployment associated with the massive refugee flows and disruption to trade and economic activity3.

-Thus, it can be said that the protection challenges of persons in need of international protection in countries of asylum and in transit are accompanied by risks to their health and human security; as well as global health challenges that present a complex mix of clinical, public health, humanitarian, ethical, political, and financial issues for states, health practitioners, and community-based organizations assisting these populations5.
+Thus, it can be said that the protection challenges of persons in need of international protection in countries of asylum and in transit are accompanied by risks to their health and human security; as well as global health challenges that present a complex mix of clinical, public health, humanitarian, ethical, political, and financial issues for states, health practitioners, and community-based organizations assisting these populations4.

 REFERENCES:

-1. United Nations High Commissioner for Refugees.
-2021.
-Asia and the Pacific UNHCR; [cited 2021 May 3].
-Available from: https://www.unhcr.org/en-my/asia-and-the-pacific.html 2.
-Allotey P, Verghis S. Forced migration and health.
+1. Allotey P, Verghis S. Forced migration and health.
 In: Quah SR, Cockerham WC, editors.
 The International Encyclopedia of Public Health, 2nd edition.
 3: Oxford: Academic Press; 2017. p.
 174 - 82.
 DOI:10.1093/oxfordhb/9780199652433.013.0041

-3.Silove D, Austin P, Steel Z. No refuge from terror: the impact of detention on the mental health of trauma-affected refugees seeking asylum in Australia.
+2.Silove D, Austin P, Steel Z. No refuge from terror: the impact of detention on the mental health of trauma-affected refugees seeking asylum in Australia.
 Transcult Psychiatry.
 2007;44(3):359-93.

-4. Verghis S and Balasundaram.
+3. Verghis S and Balasundaram.
 Urban refugees: The hidden population.
 In Allotey P, Reidpath D, editors.
 The health of refugees.
 Oxford: Oxford University Press; 2019. p.
 128-66.
 DOI: 10.1093/oso/9780198814733.001.0001

-5.Reynolds PN, Turnidge JD, Gottlieb T, Moore MJ.
+4.Reynolds PN, Turnidge JD, Gottlieb T, Moore MJ.
 Cross-border patients with tuberculosis.
 Medical Journal of Australia.
 2011 Nov 7;9:523-4.

 Let’s start this lecture by getting to know who refugees and asylum seekers are.